aritrabiswas2004/novascript-source/configdocs/SETUP.md

 If you encounter a security flaw please send an email directly to the email address at the top of the source file and NOT on a public space.

+- In the rare event that you encounter an issue with the security related to Node.js directly, please refer to official Node.js bug bounty program rules.

 > [!NOTE]
 > This portion will be expanded when a `SECURITY.md` is added.